-Classically, it has been taught that adenomyosis most commonly affects multiparous women of reproductive age.
-However, this was based on the results of pathologic examinations of hysterectomy specimens with studies therefore biased towards patients who had surgery.
+Classically, adenomyosis most commonly affects multiparous women of reproductive age.
+However, this is based on the results of studies with pathologic examinations of hysterectomy specimens, therefore biased towards patients who had surgery.
 Similarly, this may be the reason adenomyosis is seen with higher frequency in women with a history of uterine surgical procedures (e.g. Cesarean section, dilatation and curettage).
 Patients with high estrogen exposure (e.g. short menstrual cycles, early menarche) have an increased risk of adenomyosis.

 Most patients with adenomyosis are asymptomatic.
 Symptoms related to adenomyosis include dysmenorrhea, menorrhagia, dyspareunia, chronic pelvic pain, and menometrorrhagia 11.
 The ectopic endometrial glands within the myometrium do not respond to cyclic ovarian hormones, unlike those of endometriosis.
 Pelvic tenderness on examination is associated with diffuse enlargement of the uterus.

 Adenomyosis is histologically-defined as the presence of ectopic endometrial glandular and stromal tissue within the myometrium.
 The exact cause of adenomyosis is unknown, but it is thought that endometrial glands directly invade the myometrium resulting in spiral vessel angiogenesis, and adjacent smooth muscle hyperplasia and hypertrophy.
 It has been postulated that this dysfunctional hypertrophied muscular tissue surrounding the ectopic endometrial glands prevents uterine contractions from tamponading bleeding myometrial arterioles; hence, these patients frequently present with dysfunctional uterine bleeding or menorrhagia.